aglorhythm/girly--devops-website/README.md

 ### Database

-- **Azure MySQL** : The primary database used by the website, storing all dynamic data and user information securely and efficiently.
+- **OVH MySQL** : The primary database used by the website, storing all dynamic data and user information securely and efficiently.

 ![Girlysheet Architecture](https://res.cloudinary.com/dhugrtkns/image/upload/v1718276990/girlysheet_architecture_1_hphmb9.png)